ssk8/CamBot/README.md

 tx is Feather M0 express with protowing for radio/gps attachemnt

-base is Pi Zero with proto hat to hold peripherals: miniTFT, trinket M0 (for stepper driver), radio
+base was Pi Zero with proto hat to hold peripherals: miniTFT, trinket M0 (for stepper driver), radio now Pi 3A+, proto hat now with buttons, sdd1306 oled, same trinket M0 (for stepper driver), radio